deepak7642/deepak7642/README.md

   - *Joined the "Mercor Chatbot Challenge," using Open-Source GPT Models to create innovative chatbots.
 Explored creative user engagement and demonstrated the transformative potential of chatbots in interactions.*

-- **Gender Equality Pledge, The Sparks Foundation** (Feb 2021)
-  - *"I STAND FOR GENDER EQUALITY."
-Participated in the Gender Equality pledge for the occasion of Woman's Day organized by The Sparks Foundation.*

 ## Contact Information

 * **Youtube Channel:** [Deepak Kaura's Data Science Journey 🎥](https://www.youtube.com/channel/UCgIenOB7b3aEuo4e6Nv8BZQ)